ArielBlinder/Real-Time-Whiteboard-Transcription-System/README.md

 - **API Keys:**
   - Set your Nvidia NIM API key in `Backend/process_frames.py` (`API_KEY`)
   - Set your OpenRouter (Gemini) API key in `Backend/process_video_text.py` (`OPENROUTER_API_KEY`)
-  - _For production, use environment variables or a `.env` file for security._

 ### 3. Frontend Setup (React)